adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/xamarin_tips.md

 ```

 With this code, Xamarin Forms gets notified once instead of thousands of times.
+There are actually several versions of this same behavior in the NuGet repository.

 As to the second problem.
 A `ListView` with thousands of items will not be
 showing all the items at once.
 A ListView will update all the items that have